liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 weight: 5
 ---

-One of the pillars of the evolvable APIs we are proposing is the shared vocabularies.
-You can read more detailed information [here]().
-The principal reason to worry about this is to avoid coupling our external consumers with our internal details.
-Having to create a explicit transfer object allow us to change the internal part of our project without having to change its consumers.
+Shared vocabularies are a pillar of evolvable APIs.
+They avoid coupling external consumers with internal details.
+Creating an explicit transfer object lets the project internals change without requiring consumers to change.

-After creating our transfer object, you'll obtain a list of features out of the box, like:
+Creating the transfer object makes these features available:

- * Serialization of your entities in all [supported formats]()
+* Serialization of your entities in all supported formats
 * Deserialization for creating/updating actions
- * Types documentation, APIO will track all your types and it will generate documentation in the form of [OpenAPI profile]() or [Hydra profile]()
+* Type documentation: Apio will track all your types and generate documentation in OpenAPI or Hydra.

-We have to create an annotated interface, something like this:
+First, you must create an annotated interface that extends the `Identifier` interface parameterized with the type.
+This tells Apio which type class identifies the resource.
+In this example, the type is `Long`:

 ```java
 @Type("BlogPosting")